jmintb/blog/content/programming_language_1.md

 3. Rules inside an atomic rule are treated as atomic.

 This is practical for parsing strings as we do not want to produce a token for each individual character.
-This also removes the implicit allowing of whitespace that normal rules have with `~`.
+This also removes the implicit allowance of whitespace that normal rules have with `~`.
+If you are wondering why have the `inner` rule at all and just put `char*` directly inside the string rule, that is a fair question.
+The `inner` rule contains the contents of a string without the surrounding`"`, if we removed it we would have to manually remove the surrounding quotes.

+TODO: shouldn't string be compound atomic?

 We now finally get to the `string` rule.
 A string is delimited by `"`, therefore our rule does exactly that `string = { "\""	~ inner ~ "\"" }'.
 We look for a pair of `"` with an `inner` between then.